jeceljr/digitalCPUzoo/NCPU/README.md

 constant) to make programs look more traditional and easier to understand.

+Older processors sometimes used the convention that the return address for a subroutine call was stored in the first word of the subroutine and the actual code started in the second word.
+This is very simple but does not allow recursion, which is why Fortran didn't have recursion in its first decades.
+A macro *jsr sub_addr* can implement this functionality and *ret sub_addr* will fetch the stored value.

 Another macro is for the *lea* (load effective address) instruction which is just *ldi* but with the argument converted into an offset from the start of the program.
 Otherwise GNU AS doesn't handle labels correctly.